-- Ensuring the proposed 1.8m boundary fencing is built on the north and west facades. - No music is to be played in the outdoor communal area. - Minimise the number of tenants using the outdoor area after 10pm
+- Ensuring the proposed 1.8m boundary fencing is built on the north and west facades. - No music is to be played in the outdoor communal area. - Minimise the number of tenants using the outdoor area to 10 people in the evening. - No tenants allowed in the outdoor area after 10pm